 Appearance

 Abalone is a flattened sea snail that has ear-shaped shells.
-Abalone’s shell is flat and open instead of the spiral seen in the majority of sea snails.
-Nacre, which is made up of iridescent layers of plates of the mineral aragonite, is used to thicken the abalone shell.
-A mantle that secretes a shell, a skull, and a very huge, robust foot around its soft body.
+It has a flat and open shape, instead of the spiral shell seen in the majority of sea snails.
+Their shells are lined with nacre (commonly known as mother-of-pearl), which consists of iridescent layers of the mineral aragonite that strengthen and thicken the abalone shell.

 Diet